Christianity in the modern era: Orthodoxy under Ottoman rule

 In 1453, Constantinople fell to the Ottoman Empire.
-Under Ottoman rule, the Greek Orthodox Church acquired substantial power as an autonomousmillet.
+Under Ottoman rule, the Greek Orthodox Church acquired substantial power as an autonomous millet.
 The ecumenical patriarch was the religious and administrative ruler of the entire "Greek Orthodox nation" (Ottoman administrative unit), which encompassed all the Eastern Orthodox subjects of the Empire.
 As a result of the Ottoman conquest and the fall of Constantinople, the entire Orthodox communion of the Balkans and the Near East became suddenly isolated from the West.

 For the next four hundred years, it would be confined within a hostile Islamic world, with which it had little in common religiously or culturally.
-This is, in part, due to this geographical and intellectual confinement that the voice of Eastern Orthodoxy was not heard during the Reformation in sixteenth-century Europe.
-As a result, this important theological debate often seems strange and distorted to the Orthodox.
-They never took part in it and thus neither Reformation nor Counter-Reformation is part of their theological framework.
+This geographical and intellectual confinement partially explains why the voice of Eastern Orthodoxy was not heard during the Reformation in sixteenth-century Europe.
+As a result, the theological debates surrounding the reformation are largely alien to the Orthodox church.
+Neither Reformation nor Counter-Reformation, in the Western sense, are present in the Orthodox Church's historical theology.

 The new Ottoman government that arose from the ashes of Byzantine civilisation was neither primitive nor barbaric.
 Islam not only recognised Jesus as a great prophet, but tolerated Christians as another People of the Book.
 As such, the Church was not extinguished nor was its canonical and hierarchical organisation significantly disrupted.
 Its administration continued to function.
 One of the first things that Mehmet the Conqueror did was to allow the Church to elect a new patriarch, Gennadius Scholarius.
 The Hagia Sophia and the Parthenon, which had been Christian churches for nearly a millennium were, admittedly, converted into mosques, yet countless other churches, both in Constantinople and elsewhere, remained in Christian hands.
 Moreover, it is striking that the patriarch's and the hierarchy's position was considerably strengthened and their power increased.
 They were endowed with civil as well as ecclesiastical power over all Christians in Ottoman territories.
 Because Islamic law makes no distinction between nationality and religion, all Christians, regardless of their language or nationality, were considered a single millet, or nation.
 The patriarch, as the highest ranking hierarch, was thus invested with civil and religious authority and made ethnarch, head of the entire Christian Orthodox population.
 Practically, this meant that all Orthodox Churches within Ottoman territory were under the control of Constantinople.
 Thus, the authority and jurisdictional frontiers of the patriarch were enormously enlarged.